 I also have a drawstring bag that I take to the beach and also take for flights.
 Once through security I transfer everything that I actually want with me into this bag so I can put the rest in the overhead bins.

-Being able to pack in <15 minutes is really useful.
-This requires a few things:
+Being able to pack in

 I can’t believe the amount of people I meet that don’t do this, it’s a complete game changer.
 Having access to Google Maps, and online messaging like whatsapp that you can also call through makes navigating a foreign country infinitely easier.
 It’s extremely cheap.
 In most of Asia you can buy a sim card with huge amounts (or sometimes unlimited) data for around $10.
 Even if you’re only in a country for a week it’s well worth it.